random-entity/flocking-sound_processing/readme.md

 ## YouTube live

 - You might watch a random entity publicly [livestreaming on YouTube](https://www.youtube.com/@public_random_entity/streams) playing with this little program, on random time.
-You must be very luck if you managed to catch it (the random entity) streaming live.
+You must be very lucky if you managed to catch it (the random entity) streaming live.

 ## Dependencies